percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: :term:`datadir`

 This variable can be used to define the location of the :file:`galera.cache` file.

 .. variable:: gcache.keep_pages_count

-   :version: Implemented in :rn:`5.6.25-25.12`
    :cli: Yes
    :conf: Yes
    :scope: Local, Global
    :dyn: Yes
    :default: 0

 This variable is used to limit the number of overflow pages rather than the total memory occupied by all overflow pages.
 Whenever either this or :variable:`gcache.keep_pages_size` variables are updated at runtime to a non-zero value, cleanup is called on excess overflow pages to delete them.

 .. variable:: gcache.keep_pages_size